zzbazza/instagram-scraper/README.md

 ```

 ## Scraped Instagram comments
-Structure of each item in Instagram Comments looks like this:
+Structure of each item in Instagram comments looks like this:

 ```json
 {